This article was updated on August 24, 2016

 Training, Certification and Credentials

-Patient navigation/advocacy is a new undertaking that has really gained traction over the past five years.
+Patient navigation/advocacy is a new undertaking that has really gained traction over the past seven years.

 The key point is that there is no nationally recognized license, credential or certification at this point in time.
 Patient advocates are not regulated by states nor is there any credentialing requirement for someone to say they are a patient advocate or navigator.
 However, a group was established in early 2013 to begin the hard work of establishing a national credential.
+That group became the Patient Advocate Credential Board.
 You can read about their efforts here.

 If you are considering a certificate or training program, please read the important article posted here that goes into more detail.
 There are plenty of organizations and institutions offering some kind of patient advocacy certificate or credential.
 Here is the most complete training program list of which I am aware compiled by the Alliance of Professional Health Advocates.